-A breakdown of the Company's aggregate contract income for the preceding five Fiscals and the six-month period ended September 30, 2016, on a restated standalone basis, is represented in the chart below:
+A breakdown of the Company's aggregate contract income for the preceding five Fiscals and the nine-month period ended December 31, 2016, on a restated standalone basis, is represented in the chart below:

 We define order book as anticipated revenues from uncompleted portions of existing contracts (signed contracts for which all pre-conditions to entry have been met, including letters of intent issued by the client) as of a certain date.
-The Company's total order book as of November 30, 2016, was ₹ 5,939.11 million, which comprised of 15 institutional projects, five industrial projects, five government projects, two government residential projects and one residential project.
-Further, our Subsidiary's and Joint Venture's total order book as of November 30, 2016, was ₹ 1,058.02 million and ₹ 1,183.49 million, respectively.
+The Company's total order book as of March 31, 2017, was ₹ 7,291.65 million, which comprised of 17 institutional projects, four industrial projects, four government projects and two government residential projects.

+Further, our Subsidiary's and Joint Venture's total order book as of March 31, 2017, was ₹ 908.54 million and ₹ 1,073.92 million, respectively.

 We have received several certifications for our management systems, including the ISO 9001:2008 Management System Certificate, the ISO 14001:2004 Management System Certificate and the BS OHSAS 18001:2007 Management System Certificate, each from Alcumus ISOQAR, in relation to the management and execution of residential, commercial, industrial, institutional buildings and infrastructure projects.
-Further, we have received various awards from our clients in recognition of our contribution to the construction sector, including the award for 'Outstanding Performance in Managing Health, Safety and Environment on Site - Godrej Garden City Phase III, Ahmedabad Region' and the award for 'Outstanding Performance in Managing Health, Safety and Environment (45th National Safety Week Celebrations 2016)' from Godrej Properties Limited, the "Affordable Housing Project of the Year - 2016 Gujarat" award from Realty Plus, and the "Excellence in Contractor of the Year - 2016" award from the Gujarat Contractors Association.
+Further, we have received various awards from our clients in recognition of our contribution to the construction sector, including the award for 'Outstanding Performance in Managing Health, Safety and Environment on Site - Godrej Garden City Phase III, Ahmedabad Region' and the award for 'Outstanding Performance in Managing Health, Safety and Environment (45th National Safety Week Celebrations 2016)' from Godrej Properties Limited, the "Affordable Housing Project of the Year - 2016 Gujarat' award from Realty Plus, and the "Excellence in Contractor of the Year - 2016" award from the Gujarat Contractors Association.

-As per the Restated Standalone Financial Statements, in Fiscal 2014, 2015 and 2016, and the six-months ended September 30, 2016, the Company's total revenue was \gtrless 2,147.97 million, $\end{Bmatrix}$ 2,869.67 million and \gtrless 4,677.14 million, and \gtrless 1,689.65 million respectively, and the Company's profit after tax, as restated, for the aforesaid periods was \gtrless 100.70 million, \gtrless 140.54 million and \gtrless 249.31 million, and \gtrless 141.32 million, respectively.
-As per the Restated Consolidated Financial Statements, in Fiscal 2016, and the six-month period ended September 30, 2016, our total revenue was \gtrless 4,857.64 million and \gtrless 1,979.89 million, respectively, and our profit after tax, as restated, for the aforesaid periods was \gtrless 226.32 million and \gtrless 134.51 million, respectively.
+As per the Restated Standalone Financial Statements, in Fiscal 2014, 2015 and 2016, and the nine-months ended December 31, 2016, the Company's total revenue was ₹ 2,147.97 million, ₹ 2,869.67 million and ₹ 4,677.14 million, and ₹ 2,494.15 million respectively, and the Company's profit after tax, as restated, for the aforesaid periods was ₹ 100.70 million, ₹ 140.54 million and ₹ 249.31 million, and ₹ 214.83 million, respectively.
+As per the Restated Consolidated Financial Statements, in Fiscal 2016, and the nine-month period ended December 31, 2016, our total revenue was ₹ 4,857.64 million and ₹ 2,890.27 million, respectively, and our profit after tax, as restated, for the aforesaid periods was ₹ 226.32 million and ₹ 207.65 million, respectively.